jjzhdy/bdsp-core.github.io/_pages/home.md

 Our research aims to develop machine learning and decision making tools that help people improve and preserve brain health.
 We are an interdisciplinary group of clinicians and scientists affiliated with [Harvard Medical School / BIDMC](https://hms.harvard.edu/), [Massachusetts General Hospital](https://www.massgeneral.org/), the [Broad Institute](https://www.broadinstitute.org/), and [Beth Israel Deaconess Medical Center](https://www.bidmc.org/).
 Our research focus areas include sleep, cognitive health, dementia, epilepsy, delirium, anoxic brain injury, status epilepticus, the ictal-interictal-injury continuum, cerebral ischemia, and the neurophysiology of critical illness.
 We approach these problems by developing mathematical models for medical decision-making involving risk-benefit tradeoffs; to predict neurologic outcomes in critical care settings; and to automate central tasks in medical diagnosis and decision making previously performed only by clinical experts.

+Our approach emphasizes working with real clinical data from groups of patients that are large, heterogenous, to ensure that our algorithms perform well in the real world.
+To enable this research, we and our collaborators are creating the Brain Data Science Platform (BDSP), a massive repository of clinical neurology data and computer algorithms for conducting research on this data.
+We welcome new collaborators who wish to use our data and tools, and who wish to contribute data and tools to grow the BDSP.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">